Health & Wellness Come Home

 After my private session, I’m off to a culinary class called “Cocktails in the Kitchen.”
 Here, I discover that Miraval practices what it preaches—don’t cut alcohol out altogether, just be more conscious of it.

 We approach crafting a drink like Miraval would a meal: using fresh, local ingredients in new combinations that delight the senses.
-I imbibe guilt-free on a well-balanced drink of green tea, honey (harvested right on property), lemon, arugula, jalapeno, and gin.
+I imbibe guilt-free on a well-balanced drink of green tea, honey (harvested right on the property), lemon, arugula, jalapeno, and gin.
 Simple and refreshing.
 I’m excited to begin following my new meal plan.

 Sated, I walk the property past rushing water, heading to the labyrinth, a meditative escape in the form of a rock maze—follow the path and let my mind be free.
 On the way, I pass dozens of rock cairns: pebbles big and boulders large piled atop each other in perfect balance.